 The absolute key to saving more has nothing to do with the “to-do” items in this article because becoming a saver is an internal shift: you must make saving a higher priority in your life than current consumption.
 Your savings goals need to become more important to you than your lifestyle goals.

 When you shift your internal priorities then your external actions (to-do items) naturally follow.
 All the other points in this article such as paying yourself first, eliminating or reducing periodic payments like your gym membership or cable bill, and maximizing your 401(k) contributions all happen as the result of this internal shift about what your true priorities are.

-I hope the 126 money saving tips above have helped you come up with some ways you can save money.
-I even threw a couple more than promised in for you!
-Pick a few that work best for you and enact them in your every day life.
+Pick a few that work best for you and enact them in your everyday life.
 Then, once you have mastered those tips, come back to this post and pick a couple more.
-Make sure to bookmark this post for future reference!
+Make sure to pin this post for future reference.